Travel & conservation company, since 1991

 Endangered species such as African wild dog are under severe pressure due to land reform ©Sam Williams

-Our conclusions are that Zimbabwe’s land reform programme has been catastrophic for wildlife and for human-wildlife conflict.
+Our conclusions are that Zimbabwe’s land reform programme has been catastrophic for wildlife and human-wildlife conflict.

 What lessons can we learn from this?

-Planning resettlement schemes carefully, rather than allowing them to occur haphazardly, would be a good start.
-This would allow resettlement areas to be located in areas of greater agricultural potential, while also maintaining connectivity of wildlife populations.
-We also recommend using fencing wire that cannot easily be used in the manufacture of snares.
+Planning resettlement schemes carefully would be a good start rather than allowing them to occur haphazardly.
+This would allow resettlement areas to be located in areas of greater agricultural potential while maintaining wildlife populations’ connectivity.
+We also recommend using fencing wire that cannot easily be used to manufacture snares.
 When land is resettled, the steel strands commonly used in fence construction are often stolen and used for snaring.

 Carnivores